-- LEVEL 2 for detached, semi-detached and terraced housing, and - LEVEL 3 for higher risk situations e.g., multi storey buildings and apartment blocks that may have more complex escape routes and increased fire loadings.
+- LEVEL 1 for detached, semi-detached and terraced housing maximum 3; and - LEVEL 2 for higher risk situations e.g., terraced housing of more than 3 units, multi storey buildings and apartment blocks that may have more complex escape routes and increased fire loadings.

-Some sites may have both Level 2 and Level 3 fire precautions in place, Level 2 around the site where timber frame houses are being built and Level 3 within any timber frame apartment buildings or terraces of 4 or more houses under construction.
+Some sites may have both Level 1 and Level 2 fire precautions in place, Level 1 in the area of the site where houses are being built and Level 2 within any apartment buildings under construction.

 The Site Management Team must contact the local Fire Brigade and discuss the potential fire risks during construction.
-Prior to commencing work on any Timber Frame development, information must be provided via the Technical Team to the local fire services including development layouts identifying the location of live fire hydrants.
+Prior to commencing work on any Timber Frame delopment, information must be provided via the Technical Team to the local fire services including development layouts identifying the location of live fire hydrants.